-A Culture of Holistic Care; Our Bachelor of Science in Nursing Degree
+A Culture of Holistic Care — Bachelor of Science in Nursing Degree

 Grace College nursing graduate Shaelyn Atkins shares that holistic patient care is so much more than just medical attention

-Shaelyn Atkins graduated from the Bethel University Nursing Program at Grace College in May.
+Shaelyn Atkins of Bremen, Indiana, graduated from the Bethel University Nursing Program at Grace College in May.
 Now, she works on the pediatrics floor of Memorial Hospital in South Bend as a registered nurse — half of the floor being cancer patients with no immune systems at their defense in the wake of COVID-19.
-“The job isn’t always easy,” said Shaelyn.
+“The job isn’t always easy,” said Atkins.
 But when you ask this health care professional if she’s found her niche, her answer comes without hesitation: “100%.”

 Finding a college with a nursing program and obtaining a bachelor of science in nursing degree were crucial steps for Shaelyn in her journey to becoming the pediatric nurse she is today.